jpochetedmead/Tic-Tac-Toe-Game/README.md

 * [Collaborators](#collaborators)

 ## General info
-This is a game project for the class -> "CSET-120: Software Project I"
+This is a game exercise for the class -> "CSET-120: Software Project I"

 ## Technologies
 Project is created with: